Select Page

 • The Adult Programing Coordinator will maintain a schedule of exhibits available at the library.

-• Artists or photographers who wish to exhibit their original work may contact the Milton Public Library to request an opportunity to exhibit.
+• Artists, photographers, or collectors who wish to exhibit their original work or collections may contact the Milton Public Library to request an opportunity to exhibit.

-• Special consideration will be given to works of art produced by local artists.
+• Special consideration will be given to works of art produced by local artists or collections belonging to community members.

-• Preference may be given to artists who have not displayed at the library within one year.
+• Preference may be given to those who have not displayed at the library within one year.

 • Art selected for display must be of exhibition quality (relative to artist’s age) and overall community interest.

-• Works selected for exhibit must be appropriate for all ages.
+• Works and collections selected for exhibit must be appropriate for all ages.

 • The Milton Public Library reserves the right to reject any exhibit in full or in part.